open-ephys/acquisition-board/README.md

 - "gerber" files (.top, .bsk, .oln, etc.) = contain machine-readable instructions for creating the printed circuit board; these are sent to a fab house (such as Sunstone Circuits) for PCB production
 - .SLDPRT files = SolidWorks part files; contain CAD models of 3D components
 - .STL files = stereolithography files; can be sent to a rapid prototyping service (such as Shapeways) to create 3D objects
-- .eps file = encapsulated postscript files; describe the shape of laser-cut parts (Ponoko only).
-Can be edited in Adobe Illustrator.

-DISCLAIMER: We don't recommend using any of the tools from Open Ephys for actual experiments until they've been tested more thoroughly.
-If you'd like to know which tests we've run or plan to run, please get in touch with us via the Open Ephys [contact](http://open-ephys.com/contact/) page.